The Pacific Community (SPC)

 What are the challenges?

-Pacific Island countries face capacity gaps in infection prevention and control (IPC).
-Regional IPC guidelines are out of date, and country and institutional guidelines are often absent or out of date.
+Pacific Island countries face capacity gaps in infection prevention and control.
+Regional guidelines for infection prevention and control are out of date, and guidelines at the country and institution-level also require further development.
 Field epidemiology capacity also requires development in the region.
-Accordingly, there is a need to bolster this capacity through extending and strengthening SPC’s field epidemiology training program.
+Accordingly, there is a need to bolster this capacity through extending and strengthening the Pacific Community's (SPC) field epidemiology training program.

 How will we address these challenges?

 The Centre will fund two specialist technical advisers in the Pacific Community's Public Health Division up to three years to provide support to Pacific Island countries on:

 The Pacific Community's Public Health Division, based in Suva, Fiji.

 Regional guidelines and plans for infection, prevention and control will be updated and countries will be provided support to adapt them into country and institutional plans and to begin implementation of updated guidelines.

 The SPC's epidemiological capacity will be strengthened, including through expansion of the regional Field Epidemiology Training Program (FETP), as well as by strengthening surveillance and potential deployment for outbreak response.